NXIVM president Nancy Salzman asks for no jail time, saying she was ‘fooled, controlled’ by Keith Raniere

 Known as “Prefect” by other members of NXIVM, Salzman helped found the Albany-based “self-help” organization with Raniere.

-Salzman claimed in the court papers Tuesday that she was a victim too of Raniere, and that he forced her to diet and that she “was never thin enough” for Raniere.
+Salzman claimed in the court papers Tuesday that she also was a victim of Raniere, and that he forced her to diet and that she “was never thin enough” for Raniere.